DaraOladapo/c-sharp-with-dotnet-core/01-TheBasics/TheBasics.md

 A variable needs to represent a data type -simple or custom-defined.

-In this lessson, we use the basic data types and do some operations on them.
+In this lesson, we use the basic data types and do some operations on them.

 We also introduce the concept of statements, operators and comments.